dfm/jpu/README.md

 **Built with [JAX](https://jax.readthedocs.io) and [Pint](https://pint.readthedocs.io)!**

-This module provides and interface between [JAX](https://jax.readthedocs.io) and [Pint](https://pint.readthedocs.io) to allow JAX to support operations with units.
+This module provides an interface between [JAX](https://jax.readthedocs.io) and [Pint](https://pint.readthedocs.io) to allow JAX to support operations with units.
 The propagation of units happens at trace time, so jitted functions should see no runtime cost.
 This library is experimental so expect some sharp